Skip to main content

 Lab-based testing on the other hand captures data in a set of fixed test environments.
 There's a risk that these environments are very different from what real users experience.

-To get the best results, you need to know what type of device and network connection your users are likely to use, so you can configure the test environments accordingly.
+To get the most realistic results in lab data you need to know what type of device and network connection your users are likely to use, so you can configure the test environments accordingly.
 Essentially, you measure the experience of a few hypothetical users, masking the complex reality.

 Did my site get faster?